cfergeau/enhancements/enhancements/cvo/cluster-profiles.md

 ### Design

-A cluster profile is specified to the CVO as an identifier in an environment variable.
+A cluster profile is specified to the CVO as an identifier in the `openshift-config/cluster-profile` configmap.
 For a given cluster, only one CVO profile may be in effect.

-NOTE: The mechanism by which the environment variable is set on the CVO deployment is out of the scope of this design.
+NOTE: The mechanism by which the configmap is created/set is out of the scope of this design.

 ```
-CLUSTER_PROFILE=[identifier]
+apiVersion: v1
+kind: ConfigMap
+metadata:
+  name: cluster-profile
+  namespace: openshift-config
+data:
+  profile: crc
 ```
-This environment variable would have to be specified in the CVO deployment.
-When no `CLUSTER_PROFILE=[identifier]` variable is specified, the `default` cluster profile is in effect.
+When the configmap does not exist, or when it does not contain a `profile` key, the `default` cluster profile is in effect.

 The following annotation may be used to include manifests for a given profile:

 ```
 include.release.openshift.io/[identifier]=true
 ```

-This would make the CVO render this manifest only when `CLUSTER_PROFILE=[identifier]` has been specified.
+This would make the CVO render this manifest only when the `openshift-config/cluster-profile` configmap has a `profile: crc` key.

 Manifests may support inclusion in multiple profiles by including as many of these annotations as needed.